sethgis/Wind-Erosion-Modelling/source/Introduction/general_information.rst

 contribution to refine the methodologies.
 Appreciation to the countries patners who were part of the great work in providing feedback on the products generated.
-The `JRC <https://www.icpac.net/>`_ team provided good reference in developing the forest products for visualisation as well as a base reference for more so forest monitoring alerts using Sentinel 2 sensors.
+The `JRC <https://www.icpac.net/>`_ team provided good reference in developing the forest products for visualisation as well as a base reference for more-so forest monitoring alerts using Sentinel 2 sensors.

 License